raiden-network/raiden/docs/rest_api.rst

       Content-Type: application/json

       {
-          "channel_manager_address": "0xC4F8393fb7971E8B299bC1b302F85BfFB3a1275a"
+          "token_network_address": "0xC4F8393fb7971E8B299bC1b302F85BfFB3a1275a"
       }

-   :statuscode 201: A channel manager for the token has been successfully created.
+   :statuscode 201: A token network for the token has been successfully created.
    :statuscode 404: The given token address is invalid.
    :statuscode 409:
     - The token was already registered before, or
     - The registering transaction failed.
-   :resjson address channel_manager_address: The deployed channel manager's address.
+   :resjson address token_network_address: The deployed token networks address.

 Querying Information About Channels and Tokens
 ===============================================